szweibel/workshops/python.md

   print(x + 1)
 ```

-When creating a function, we begin by writing `def` before our chosen function name.
-The function name is typically descriptive in nature.
-We named the above function `add_one` following [Python naming conventions](https://www.python.org/dev/peps/pep-0008/#function-and-variable-names), as the function will be ADDING 1 to our inputted integer.
-We always need a closed parentheses `()` after our function name, which in this case, takes one argument (or input), which we will temporarily call `x` (we can name this parameter whatever we want, as long as we use the same name within the body of the function).
-Then, we end the first line with a `:`, return, and indent by 2 spaces to write code describing what this function should "do."
+When creating a function:
+- We write `def` (short for `define`) before our chosen function name.
+- We choose a descriptive function name following [Python naming conventions](https://www.python.org/dev/peps/pep-0008/#function-and-variable-names), such as `add_one` in this case.
+- We always need a closed parentheses `()` after our function name, indicating the input parameters which in this case we are calling `x`.
+We can name this parameter whatever we want, as long as we use the same name within the body of the function.
+- Then, we end the first line with a `:`, and indent by 2 spaces for the body of the function.
 In this case, we want the function to `print` the result of adding `1` to our input, or `x`.
 Remember, we need parentheses every time we print something!

 Next, if we want to __call__ our function, we will need to actually pass in an argument to see a result.
 To do so, we write the following line of code below our function (making sure this next line _isn't_ indented):